 - 2 lbs. chicken pieces skinless, boned or boneless

 - salt & pepper to taste

-In a stew pot, heat olive oil and and add the chicken pieces, turning them to brown all sides.
+In a stew pot, heat olive oil and butter.
+Add the chicken pieces, turning them to brown all sides.
 Add onions, toss, and continue browning.

 Sprinkle oregano over chicken and onions, then add the tomato sauce and paste.